SavrajSian/Music_Synth/README.md

 - ```CAN_TX_Task``` **and** ```CAN_TX_ISR```
 The ```CAN_TX_Task``` is responsible for transmitting CAN messages by dequeuing messages from the ```msgOutQ``` queue and sending them over the CAN bus.
 The ```CAN_TX_ISR``` function is an interrupt service routine triggered when a CAN message has been transmitted.
 This ISR gives a semaphore to indicate that the transmission is complete.
 The ```CAN_TX_Task``` is dependent on the ```CAN_TX_ISR``` to know when it can send the next message.
 This dependency is managed using the *FreeRTOS* semaphore mechanism, which provides a way to synchronise the execution of these tasks.

+Here is the dependency graph of the tasks:

 ![Dependency Graph](/Dependency%20Graph.png)